 O-1B visas are available to those individuals who have shown extraordinary ability in the arts or in the motion picture or television industry.
 This can be demonstrated through the receipt of an award such as an Academy Award or an Emmy.
 Without these awards, an applicant must demonstrate evidence of three of the following criteria:

 There is a wide variety of possible pieces of evidence that could qualify as sufficient for an O-1 visa application.
 An experienced O-1 visa attorney can help you put together the best application.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.